TrellixVulnTeam/swahilipython_SCMU/Doc/howto/urllib2.rst

 HTTPError
 ---------

-Every HTTP response from the server contains a numeric "status code".
+Every HTTP response kutoka the server contains a numeric "status code".
 Sometimes the status code indicates that the server is unable to fulfil the request.
-The default handlers will handle some of these responses for you (for example, if the response is a "redirection" that requests the client fetch the document from a different URL, urllib will handle that for you).
+The default handlers will handle some of these responses for you (for example, if the response is a "redirection" that requests the client fetch the document kutoka a different URL, urllib will handle that for you).
 For those it can't handle, urlopen will raise an :exc:`HTTPError`.
 Typical errors include '404' (page not found), '403' (request forbidden), and '401' (authentication required).